faisalkhan1690/CustomMaterialCalendar/README.md

 startActivityForResult(intent, CalendarConstant.REQUEST_CODE);
 ```

-calenderData list is a array list for dot blow date. if dots are not requried then no need to send this parameter in intent.
+calenderDatais a array list for dot blow date. if dots are not requried then no need to send this parameter in intent.

 ```java
 List<CalenderDayModel> alenderData=new ArrayList<>();